 Yes.
 You absolutely can as long as the dog has been trained by a certified dog guide program.
 There is a large fenced dog run on the HKNC campus where dogs can be exercised.

 During the first day of orientation, your case manager will provide a tour of the Training Building and introduce you to staff.
 During the next few days, staff members will support you by guiding you to your classes and to the Residence.
 The support will continue until you are able to navigate the campus independently by yourself.

 The Residence staff provides transportation to local stores in the town of Port Washington 1-2 times a week after classes.
-You can take advantage of this service to get personal items you need.
-Residence staff will check in with you when you first arrive to determine if you need to pick up any personal items and will arrange to take you shopping.
+You can take advantage of this service to get any personal items you need.
+Residence staff will check in with you when you first arrive to determine if you need to pick up any personal items and will arrange a shopping trip with you.

 There is no paratransit service that goes directly to the HKNC campus.
 The local town of Port Washington is about 3 miles away where the Long Island Railroad provides direct access to New York City and the towns in between.
 In Port Washington, students can also access the Able-Ride paratransit system for rides to places on Long Island.
 To reach Port Washington by taxi costs approximately $8/trip alone (single, one way).
 The cost will be cheaper if there is more than one passenger.
-HKNC provides a voucher that you can use to reduce the cab fare by half.
 The telephone number for Delux Cab Company is 516-883-1900.
-The Residence staff offers a free ride into Port Washington on Wednesdays which stops at two local shopping centers and on Main Street.
+The Residence staff offers a free ride into Port Washington on a regular basis.
 They also offer a free ride to the Roosevelt Field Shopping Mall for independent travelers two times a month.